PJayB/VagrantBulkAdmin/README.md

 >
 > Prints this help text

-**NOTE**: If no command is specified, the default is `status`.

 **NOTE**: Commands are only performed on Vagrants:
-1) whose Vagrantfiles reside anywhere under the current working directory,
+1) whose Vagrantfiles reside anywhere under the current working directory, unless `--global` is specified,
 2) and matching the critera specified by `where`.

 **NOTE**: Commands marked with a * are run in parallel by default.
 Use `--sequential` to force sequential execution.